Join the Star Opinion team and special guest photographer on Thursday, Jan. 28

-Jose R. Lopez spent 31 years at The New York Times as a photographer and picture editor covering everything from the Great Recession to the war in Bosnia to being one of the team members who was awarded Pulitzer Prizes in 2002 for coverage of the 9/11 attacks.
+Jose R. Lopez spent 31 years at The New York Times as a photographer and picture editor covering developments ranging from the Great Recession to the war in Bosnia.
+He was one of the team members awarded Pulitzer Prizes in 2002 for coverage of the 9/11 attacks.

 He will join our reader chat to discuss his years covering the White House from Ronald Reagan to Bill Clinton.
 The conversation will take place at 2 p.m. on Thursday, Jan 28.